-There are nine categories for the 2017 Global Duty of Care Awards:
+There are seven categories for the 2019 Duty of Care Awards:

-- Innovation – This category recognises new and novel approaches to identifying, managing and mitigating risk, including utilising advancements in technology.
+- Innovation - This award recognises new or novel approaches to identifying, managing and mitigating risk, including utilising advancements in technology.

-- Resilient Care – This category recognises developing organisational robustness to protect the health, security and safety of people working in challenging, extreme or remote environments.
+- Remote Resilience - This award recognises developing organisational robustness to protect the health, security and safety of people working in challenging, extreme or remote environments.

-- Communications – This category recognises effective communications campaigns or programmes that mitigate travel, health or security risk to mobile workers.
+- Communications - This award recognises the effective communications campaigns or programmes that mitigate travel, health or security risk to mobile workers.

-- Ambassador for Duty of Care – This category recognises an individual who has made a significant impact in protecting people travelling and working abroad.
+- Ambassador of Duty of Care - This category recognises an individual who has made significant impact in protecting people travelling and working abroad.